 2. the Main Rate of Writing Down Allowance, providing relief at up to 18% of the cost in the year of purchase with the remaining expenditure normally 'pooled' and written down in subsequent years at the same rate;

-3. the Special Rate of Writing Down Allowance, providing relief at up to 6% (for 2019/20) of the cost in the year of purchase with the remaining expenditure normally 'pooled' and written down in subsequent years at the same rate; and
+3. the Special Rate of Writing Down Allowance, providing relief at up to 6% (from 2019/20) of the cost in the year of purchase with the remaining expenditure normally 'pooled' and written down in subsequent years at the same rate;

-4. the First Year Allowance, providing relief for up to 100% of the cost in the year of purchase.
+4. the First Year Allowance, providing relief for up to 100% of the cost in the year of purchase; and

 What is a car for capital allowance purposes?

-The distinction between a "car" and other vehicles (e.g. vans, trucks, lorries, motorbikes) is very important for capital allowance planning purposes because the Annual Investment Allowance cannot be claimed in respect of the purchase of a car.
+The distinction between a "car" and other vehicles (e.g. vans, trucks, lorries, motorbikes) is very important for capital allowance planning purposes because the Annual Investment Allowance cannot be claimed in respect of the purchase of a car; neither can the new Super Deduction.
 For capital allowances purposes, a car is a mechanically propelled road vehicle that is not:

 - a motor cycle;

 - a vehicle of a construction primarily suited for the conveyance of goods or burden; and

 - a vehicle of a type not commonly used as a private vehicle or unsuitable for use as such.